-At Champions Career Centre, our Employment & Retention team is here to help you.
+At Champions Career Centre, our Employment & Inclusion team is here to help you.
 They welcome questions like the ones below and any others you may have.
-Please give us a call (403.265.5374) and ask to speak with a member of our Employment & Retention team.
+Please give us a call (403.265.5374) and ask to speak with a member of our Employment & Inclusion team.

 I hired somebody with a disability once and it didn’t work out.
 Why would I try it again?

 We’re sure you’ve hired somebody with brown hair that didn’t work out.
 Does that mean you shouldn’t hire anybody else with brown hair?
 Everybody is different and has different skills and abilities whether they have a disability or not.
 The key is finding the right person for the right job and focusing on their skills and how they can contribute to the success of your team.

 People with disabilities are all unique just like everyone else and should not be reflective of all people with disabilities.

 How do you talk to somebody about their disability?
 I know there are questions we cannot ask employees or potential candidates.